 Rounding 7.698 to the Nearest Tenth

 Rounding numbers is a foundational skill in mathematics that helps simplify calculations, estimate results, and present data clearly.
-Consider this: when you see the number 7.
-698 and the instruction to round it to the nearest tenth, you’re being asked to keep only the digit in the tenths place and decide whether to keep it the same or bump it up by one, based on the digit that follows.
+When you see the number 7.698 and the instruction to round it to the nearest tenth, you’re being asked to keep only the digit in the tenths place and decide whether to keep it the same or bump it up by one, based on the digit that follows.
 Let’s walk through the process step by step, explore why it matters, and look at a few extra examples that reinforce the concept.

 Why Rounding Matters